Adobe Acrobat: Security

-September 2006 warning

 On September 13, 2006, David Kierznowski provided sample PDF files illustrating JavaScript vulnerabilities.
 Since at least version 6, JavaScript can be disabled using the preferences menu and embedded URLs that are launched are intercepted by a security warning dialog box to either allow or block the website from activating.

-February 2009 warning

 On February 19, 2009, Adobe released a Security Bulletin announcing JavaScript vulnerabilities in Adobe Reader and Acrobat versions 9 and earlier.
 As a workaround for this issue, US-CERT recommended disabling JavaScript in the affected Adobe products, canceling integration with Windows shell and web browsers (while carrying out an extended version of de-integration for Internet Explorer), deactivating Adobe indexing services and avoiding all PDF files from external sources.

-February 2013 warning

 Adobe has identified critical vulnerabilities in Adobe Reader and Acrobat XI (11.0.01 and earlier) for Windows and Macintosh, 9.5.3 and earlier 9.x versions.
 These vulnerabilities could cause the application to crash and potentially allow an attacker to take control of the affected system.
 There have been reports of these vulnerabilities being exploited to trick Windows users into clicking on a malicious PDF file delivered in an email message.
 Adobe recommended users update their product installations.

-January 2016 warning

 Adobe has released security updates for Adobe Acrobat and Reader for Windows and Macintosh.
 These updates address critical vulnerabilities that could potentially allow an attacker to take control of the affected system.